This tour includes return international airfares. See the Fine Print section for further details.

 Today your main luggage will remain at the hotel in Osaka to meet you upon your return in two days time.
 Please ensure you have an overnight bag packed for your two evenings in Hiroshima.

-This morning we'll depart Hiroshima via the bullet train to Shin-Osaka Station.
-Upon arrival in Osaka we'll begin a full-day coach tour with our guide, beginning at Osaka Castle, which played a major role in the unification of Japan during the Azuchi-Momoyama period in the 16th century.
+This morning, after breakfast, we'll depart Hiroshima via the bullet train to Shin-Osaka Station.
+Upon arrival in Osaka we'll begin a coach tour with our guide, passing Osaka Castle, which played a major role in the unification of Japan during the Azuchi-Momoyama period in the 16th century.

-We’ll also enjoy a walking tour of the Dōtonbori area.
+After arriving at the Dōtonbori area, we will have a walk through one of Japan’s typical downtowns.
 One of Osaka's most popular tourist destinations, this street runs parallel to the Dōtonbori canal and is a hugely popular destination for shopping, street food, bars and entertainment.
-At night the streets here are illuminated by hundreds of colourful neon lights and mechanised signs, including the famous running Glico Man sign and the Kani Doraku crab sign.
+At night, the streets here are illuminated by hundreds of colourful neon lights and mechanised signs, including the famous running Glico Man sign and the Kani Doraku crab sign.

 This evening we’ll enjoy dinner as a group at a local restaurant.